 You may think… Why would a child need occupational therapy?
-A baby getting “therapy for a job” sounds pretty silly and the Occupational Therapist at Wee School would agree.
+A baby getting “therapy for a job” sounds pretty silly and the Occupational Therapists in Early Intervention would agree.
 Occupational Therapy is concerned with a child’s ability to participate in daily life activities or “occupations” as stated from the American Occupational Therapy Association Fact Sheet.
 From birth to the age of three, which are the ages that the SCBDD Early Intervention serves, children engage in play and self-care.
 Both play and self-care (self-feeding) typically involve the use of hands and during this learning process attention is required.
 Fine motor focuses on the fine, or small and precise use of hands/muscles as compared to “gross” motor, which encompasses large muscles; thus, the difference between occupational and physical therapy.

 Babies first start by staring at their hands and soon start using them by placing their hands in their mouths.
 Later on, babies can use their hands to help feed themselves, grab their pacifier and shake a rattle.
 As a child continues to grow, so does the quality of a child’s grasp.
 Initially babies will use their whole hand to pick up a small piece of food, later the child will use the first three fingers, and then refine it even more to use just the pad of the thumb and index finger.
 Eye hand coordination is important as a child after much repetition will twist and turn a puzzle piece multiple times before getting it into the correct slot.
 Entering into toddlerhood, a child progresses and begins to stack multiple blocks, imitate up and down lines, imitate circular scribbles, feed themselves independently with a spoon, and drink from an open cup.